 Nobody likes to arrive home late at night to find the house in darkness, therefore use low-level lighting and PIRs to increase security and illuminate dark areas or light up the access to entrance doors.
 A solid secure front door also creates an excellent first impression with potential buyers.

 #5 Off-road parking

-Off-road parking is a big deal these days with many homes having two cars and fewer spaces caused by increased parking restrictions imposed by local councils.
+Off-road parking is a big deal these days, with many homes having two cars and fewer spaces caused by increased parking restrictions imposed by local councils.
 In London, many homeowners can rent out their ‘drives’ for considerable sums!
-If you have a garden or unused space in front of your home, consider creating an off-road area, it may help to sell your home faster!
+If you have a garden or unused space in front of your home, consider creating an off-road area, it may help sell your home faster!

 #6 The bathroom

 Bathrooms, like kitchens, are seen as one of the critical rooms in a property appealing to prospective buyers.
 A bathroom with a bath is an advantage even though showers are considered a more modern replacement.
 Baths are more suited for babies and young children, so keep options open and retain the bath at all costs when modernising.
 White baths and basins are a bonus, as a change of taps and lighting with freshened up walls and new grouting can transform a bathroom relatively inexpensively.
 Keep colours neutral.